Remote work is no longer a trend – it’s here to stay.

 2. Retain More Employees

-Most workers find remote work a top notch perk.
+Most workers find working remotely a top notch perk.
 In a poll of over 2500 remote workers, Buffer found that 99% would prefer to stay remote for the rest of their career.

 People enjoy working remotely.
 Offering it as a perk leads to happier teammates and happier teammates usually leads to them sticking around.